 One could make a case for Montreal being a world capital for circus arts, what, with Cirque du Soleil headquarters located in the city alongside the National Circus School and other renowned Quebec circus troupes such as Les 7 Doigts de la main and Cirque Éloize staking a claim to international circus fame.

-The circus festival's next edition runs July 6 to July 16, 2017, and features circus professionals from across the globe converging to talk shop as well as perform their latest projects for the public.
+The circus festival takes place in July and features circus professionals from across the globe converging to talk shop as well as perform their latest projects for the public.

 Montréal Complètement Cirque: Free Shows

-Free shows have become a significant part of Montréal Complètement Cirque's programming, held all over the city at various outdoor locations, including at Complexe Desjardins, Jardins Gamelin and the Gay Village throughout the festival.
-Here's the schedule.
+Free shows have become a significant part of Montréal Complètement Cirque's programming, held all over the city at various outdoor locations, including at Complexe Desjardins, Jardins Gamelin, and the Gay Village throughout the festival.